Japan Rail Times

 SAPHIR ODORIKO in summer.
 (Image credit: JR East)

 In June 2022, I finally got to ride the SAPHIR ODORIKO!
-You can check out this article for more on that experience.
+You can check out this article to learn more about that experience.

 The SAPHIIR ODORIKO makes one round trip daily between JR Tо̄kyо̄ Station (東京駅) and Izukyū-Shimoda Station (伊豆急下田駅), passing by JR Shinagawa Station (品川駅) and JR Yokohama Station (横浜駅) along the way.
 Additional trains departing from JR Shinjuku Station (新宿駅) and JR Shibuya Station (渋谷駅) may operate on specific dates.
 You can check out the official timetable and schedule here.